-In a six-year longitudinal study performed by John Gottman and Sybil Carrère, they discovered that they could predict the likelihood of a couple’s divorce by observing just the first three minutes of a conflict discussion.
+A six-year longitudinal study predicted the likelihood of a couple’s divorce by observing just the first three minutes of a conflict discussion.

 Their research revealed that discussions will end on the same note they begin.
 If you start an argument harshly by attacking your partner — especially if you allow any of the Four Horsemen into the discussion — you will end up with at least as much tension as you began with, if not more.
 Softening the start-up of your conversations is crucial to resolving relationship conflicts, and if you use a soft start-up in your argument, your relationship is far more likely to be stable and happy.

 Think of it this way: if someone comes to you with a legitimate complaint but they don’t blame you or don’t come off as critical, you likely won’t feel attacked and won’t feel the need to go on the defensive.
 Because there isn’t overt negativity in their tone or in their words, you’re more likely to be receptive to their concerns and needs.

 Say, perhaps, you fell behind at work and your manager comes to you and says:

 “Hey, I needed this done sooner.
 We agreed on a deadline for yesterday.
 Please get that to us as soon as you can.”

 That’s a soft start-up.
 Compare that to this harsh start-up:

 “Where are the reports you said you’d file?
 Could you, for once, get something done on time?”

 See the difference?
 Try saying both examples out loud to yourself.
 Do you hear and feel the difference in tone and approach?

 A soft start-up serves to protect both you and your partner from feeling either attacked or defensive.
 It’s a proven way to bring up a legitimate disagreement, concern, issue, complaint, or need without blaming your partner or judging their character.